tylerlong/NeoEditor/README.md

 5. remember opened folders and files (and other things, such as window size, panel size...etc)
     1. saveSetting and readSettings
-7. indicate file changed or not
-8. add states to saveFile icon
 9. trim trailing space
 10. ensure new line at the end of file
 11. check memory leak, avoid using keyword `new`